Now that you’ve captured your data, it’s time for processing! Marking control points helps to increase the accuracy of your data.

 3. Click on an image to get an enlarged view for locating the control point.

-4. Here’s a few things you can do when you’re in the enlarged view of an image to identify the control point’s location:
+4. Here are a few things you can do when you’re in the enlarged view of an image to identify the control point’s location:

 a.
 Zoom in and out of the enlarged image by using your mouse scroll wheel.